John Gallagher Jr.

-John Howard Gallagher Jr. (born June 17, 1984) is an American actor and musician best known for originating the role of Moritz Stiefel in the 2006 rock musical Spring Awakening, which earned him a Tony Award for Best Featured Actor in a Musical.
-He also played Johnny in Green Day's Broadway musical, American Idiot, Lee in the 2011 Broadway production of Jerusalem, Edmund in the 2016 Broadway revival of Long Day's Journey Into Night, and Mate in the 2024 Broadway production of Swept Away.
-He portrayed Jim Harper in Aaron Sorkin's drama series The Newsroom, starred in the HBO mini-series Olive Kitteridge, and played Emmett DeWitt in 10 Cloverfield Lane.
+John Howard Gallagher Jr. (born June 17, 1984) is an American actor and musician.
+He broke out onto the scene with his originating role as Moritz Stiefel in Duncan Sheik's Broadway mega-hit Spring Awakening, which would earn him a Tony Award for Best Featured Actor in a Musical.
+He has since starred in Green Day's Grammy Award-winning rock opera American Idiot and The Avett Brothers' critically acclaimed musical Swept Away.
+Notable film and TV roles include Jim Harper in Aaron Sorkin's HBO series The Newsroom, Short Term 12, 10 Cloverfield Lane, and Hush among many others.
+His music has been described as "emo folk rock".

-Early life
+Early life and career

-Gallagher was born in Wilmington, Delaware, and was raised there with his two older sisters.
-His parents, John and June Gallagher, are folk musicians.
-He attended Brandywine High School.
-He eventually went on to play in numerous bands, including Not Now Murray, What Now, Annie's Autograph, and Old Springs Pike.
-Gallagher played Tom Sawyer as a child actor at the Delaware Children's Theatre.
+Gallagher was born and raised in Wilmington, Delaware with his two older sisters.
+John "grew up watching both parents perform music as a serious hobby.
+Their home welcomed traveling songwriters and folk musicians passing through town."
+He attended Brandywine High School and played in numerous bands, including Not Now Murray, What Now, Annie's Autograph, and Old Springs Pike.
+His first girlfriend was Aubrey Plaza, whom he did community theater with at the Delaware Children's Theater.